- Cancer Information

 - likely out-of-pocket costs (if any).

-Receiving and understanding this information before voluntarily agreeing to treatment (that is, without being pressured to do so) is called informed consent.
+Receiving and understanding this information before voluntarily agreeing to treatment is called informed consent.
 You will usually be asked to sign a document indicating that you understand the information you are given and agree to treatment.
-If you are confused or need more information, talk to your doctor (Here are some suggested questions you can ask your doctor before giving your informed consent to treatment).
+If you are confused or need more information, talk to your doctor.

-Adults can give their informed consent – or refuse it – if they have capacity.
-Capacity means they can understand and remember the information about the treatment options, make decisions based on this information, and communicate their decision.
+Adults (people aged 18 and over) can give their informed consent – or refuse or withdraw consent – if they have capacity (ability to make decisions).
+This means you can understand and remember information about proposed choices; understand the outcomes of your decision; and communicate your decision.
 If you do not have capacity, another person may be able to make decisions for you.

 Consent from children and young people

-As much as possible, involve your child in decisions about their care.
-Give them age-appropriate information, include them in discussions about their treatment, and encourage them to ask questions.
-Ensure that the health care team considers your child’s health care preferences.
+As much as possible, children should be involved in decisions about their health care.
+They should be given age-appropriate information, be included in discussions about their treatment, and be encouraged to ask questions.
+It is important to ensure that the health care team considers your child’s health care preferences.

-As people under the age of 16 are legally considered minors, it’s usually up to their parent or legal guardian to consent to health care.
-However, some states and territories have laws that allow certain minors to make decisions about their own care.
+As people under the age of 18 are legally considered minors, it’s usually up to their parent or legal guardian to consent to health care (unless there are court orders in place that do not allow this).

 View the Cancer Council NSW editorial policy.